Swain County – a Great Place To Visit, And You Would Want To Live Here

 Western Carolina University, part of the University of North Carolina system, is located in the Cullowhee area of Jackson County, approximately 45 minutes from Bryson City.

 Government, Town — Bryson City has a Mayor, Board of Aldermen and Town Manager.
-The board meets on the first Monday of each month at 6 pm in the Town Office, 45 Everett St. 828-488-3335.
+The board meets on the first Monday of each month at 6 pm in the Town Office, 45 Everett St. 828-488-3335. website

 Health Care — Swain Community Hospital, a Duke LifePoint hospital, is a 48-bed, fully-accredited critical access hospital, which has been serving the residents of Swain and Graham counties since 1948.
 828-488-2155.